|Learn- This Month, the Topic is Motor and Torque

 require no external excitation supply.

-excitation.
-Direct current may be supplied from a separate source or from a dc generator directly connected to the
+Direct current may be supplied from a separate source or from a dc generator directly connected to the motor shaft.

-the form of a self-starting circuit.
-Since the field is rotating at synchronous speed, the motor must be accelerated
+form of a self-starting circuit.
+Since the field is rotating at synchronous speed, the motor must be accelerated before it

-before it can pull into synchronism.
+can pull into synchronism.
 Accelerating from zero speed requires slip until synchronism is reached.
+Therefore,

 In self-starting designs, fhp sizes use starting methods common to induction motors (split-phase, capacitor-start,

-inherent low starting torque and the need for a dc power source requires a starting system that provides full motor
+low starting torque and the need for a dc power source requires a starting system that provides full motor protection

-protection while starting, applies dc field excitation at the proper time, removes field excitation at rotor pull out
+while starting, applies dc field excitation at the proper time, removes field excitation at rotor pull out (maximum torque),

 Pull-up torque is the minimum torque developed from standstill to the pull-in point.
 This torque must exceed load